oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-This section defines data formats for SD-JWT (containing digests of the salted claim values), Issuer-Issued Disclosures (containing the mapping of the plain-text claim values and the salt values), and Holder-Selected Disclosures (containing a subset of the same mapping).
+This section defines data formats for SD-JWT (containing digests of the salted claim values), Issuer-Issued Disclosures (containing the mapping of the plain-text claim values and the salt values), and HS-Disclosures (containing a subset of the same mapping).

 ## The Challenge of Canonicalization